Constitutional Challenges With Respect To Will Drafting & Estates

 - Engage in illegal or criminal conduct.

 Other Constitutional Challenges

 One area of growing constitutional claims with regards to estates is that of common-law relationships and same-sex spouses.
-In Ontario, neither a common-law spouse nor a same-sex partner has entitlement in cases of intestacy (i.e. where a deceased did not have a will upon death).
-There have yet to be amendments to the definition of “spouse” to include common-law partners in a few major wills and estate-related legislation, such as the Succession Law Reform Act, RSO 1990, c S 26 and the Family Law Act, RSO 1990, c F 3.
-As a result, charter challenges continue to be made by common-law spouses and same-sex partners throughout Canada.
+In Ontario, neither a common-law spouse nor a same-sex partner has entitlement in cases of intestacy.
+There have yet to be amendments to the definition of “spouse” in major wills and estate-related legislation.
+The Succession Law Reform Act, RSO 1990, c S 26 and the Family Law Act, 1989, c F 3.

-Nothing in this article should be considered or relied on as legal advice or opinion.
+We highly discourage anyone from seeking out legal advice through this article.
 This article only provides general information and should you have any further questions regarding the wills, estates and constitutional challenges, please contact us to book a free initial consultation 905-366-0202 or through our website here.